 Remove the meat from the pan and leave aside.
 Using the same pan, fry 2 chopped onions, then add 2 large portobello mushrooms, broken in small pieces.

 Cook for 1 minute, then add the cooked mince back.
-Stir and add 2 tbsp tomato paste, 1 can chopped tomatoes and 2 cups water.
+Stir and add 2 tablespoon tomato paste, 1 can chopped tomatoes and 2 cups water.
 Simmer for 20 minutes, stirring occasionally.
 Season with salt and freshly ground pepper.

 Ladle the polenta in bowls, top with the ragu, and serve immediately.